dotlang/language/README.md

 - When calling a function, if a single call is being made, you can omit `()`.
 So instead of `int x = f(1,2,3);` you can write `int x = f 1,2,3;`
 - You can use `params` to hint compiler to create appropriate array for a variadic function: `func print(x: int, params int[] rest) {...}`
 - `rest` is a normal array which is created by compiler for each call to `print` function.
-- If name of a function argument starts with a single udnerscore, it is optional.
-If caller does not provide a value for it, it will be undefined.
-You can check this with: `if ( missing _arg)`.
+- Optional arguments and default values are not built-in but you can simply implement them:
+`func f(x: int, y: int) ...`
+`func f(x: int) -> f(x, 10);`
 - You can prefix function body with `cached` so runtime will cache output per input set and handle memory usage, cache clearing and ...: `func risk_markup(c: Contract)->float cached { //a lot of calculations; return result; }`
 - Note that cached is not part of the type of the function.
 - Functions are not allowed to change (directly or indirectly) any of their inputs.
 They can only change their local variables + return value.
+It's like having `[const]` for all inputs of a function.
 - You cannot ignore return value of a non-void function.
 This affects resource cleanup mechanism of runtime.